magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 with yourself.
 While observing the mind it’s as if it lets go and rests in its natural state.
-When it ripples and wavers from this still, natural state in the form of thoughts and concepts, the conditioning process of is set in motion.
+When it ripples and wavers from this still, natural state in the form of thoughts and concepts, the conditioning process of *saṅkhāra* is set in motion.
 Be very careful and keep a watchful eye on this process of conditioning.
 Once it moves and is dislodged from this natural state, Dhamma practice is no longer on the right track.
 It steps off into either self-indulgence or self-torment.
 Right there.
 That’s what gives rise to this web of mental conditioning.
 If the state of mind is a good one, this creates positive conditioning.
 If it’s bad, the conditioning is negative.
 These originate in your own mind.

 I’m telling you, it’s great fun to observe closely how the mind works.
 I could happily talk about this one subject the whole day.
 When you get to